guillp/requests_oauth2client/README.rst

 It comes with a `requests` add-on to handle OAuth 2.0 Bearer Token based authorization when accessing APIs.

-It also supports PKCE, Client Assertions, using custom params to any endpoint, and other important features that are often overlooked in other client libraries.
+It also supports PKCE, Client Assertions, Token Exchange, using custom params to any endpoint, and other important features that are often overlooked in other client libraries.

 And it also includes a wrapper around `requests.Session` that makes it super easy to use REST-style APIs.